maursilveira/chat-app/README.md

 This is a chat app built using Socket.io and to run in NodeJS.

+## Features
+* Lightbox on load to set nickname
+* Different message when a user enters or leaves the chat
+* Display "<username> is typing" functionality
+* Night Mode (on right bottom icon)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.